Case Study: Data Protection & GDPR

-Where churches are processing personal data for children (which is 99% of churches!), GDPR includes an explicit requirement for parental consent for children age 16 and under when recording and processing personal data - in other words, the child's consent cannot be relied upon.
+Where churches are processing personal data for children (which is 99% of churches!), GDPR includes an explicit requirement for parental consent for children under the data protection age of consent when recording and processing personal data - in other words, the child's consent cannot be relied upon.
 The current data protection age of consent is 16, but is under consultation and may be reduced to 13.
 Where churches offer services for children, e.g. free/pay events open to sign-up by children, privacy notices should be especially written in a clear, plain way that a child will understand.

 The key GDPR principles